Rwanda: Post-Genocide Restoration and Peacebuilding

 - TIG (Traveaux pour l'interet general) - a work camp where convicted genocide perpetrators complete community work

-- A women's association where victims of the genocide whose husbands were killed work together with women whose husbands are in prison for committing genocide
+- A women's association near Butare where victims of the genocide whose husbands were killed work together with women whose husbands are in prison for committing genocide

-- Nyamatta and Nyatarama Genocide Memorials - two churches in the vicinity of Kigali where mass killings took place
+- Nyamata and Ntarama Genocide Memorials - two churches in the vicinity of Kigali where mass killings took place

 - Millennium Village - peace and reconciliation village.
 Students visit with cassava farmers and basket weavers and experience cultural dances and local food.

-During the program's two-week excursion to northern Uganda, students have lectures by Ugandan academics, visit a memorial site, witness the aftermath of conflict by visiting an IDP (internally displaced people's camp), and experience everyday life in this post-conflict region.
+During the program's two-week excursion to northern Uganda, students have lectures by Ugandan academics, visit a memorial site, witness the aftermath of conflict by visiting a former IDP (internally displaced persons) camp, and experience everyday life in this post-conflict region.

 Sites typically include: